NLnetLabs/connectbyname/notes/dns-client-proxy.md

 If the proxy returns a BADPROXYPOLICY error, the proxy MAY include a PROXY CONTROL Option that lists what the proxy can do.
-For example, if authenticated encryption is not possible, but unauthenticated is, then the proxy may include an option that has the UA bit set.
+For example, if authenticated encryption is not possible, but unauthenticated is, then the proxy may include an option show that.

 ## Security Constraints Sub-option